steviedave/WEB-DEV-GROUP-19-ASSIGNMENT/README.md

 Run the file using Live Server to view the website in your browser.

 ### *🧾 License*
-This project is for educational purposes only as part of a Web Development course.
+This project is for educational purposes as part of Web Development course.
 Feel free to use and modify it for learning and personal development!